gitlabhq/gitlabhq/doc/workflow/git_annex.md

 access the files of all projects.

-GitLab annex ensures that you can only access files of projects you have access of (developer, master or owner role).
+GitLab annex ensures that you can only access files of projects you have access to (developer, master, or owner role).

 ## How it works